£0£4,775

 Key market events include:

-• The closure of most leading firms in the guarantor loans, home credit, HCSTC and Rent-to-own segments over the last five years, culminating in the announced closure of Amigo Loans in March 2023.
+– The closure of most leading firms in the guarantor loans, home credit, HCSTC and Rent-to-own segments over the last five years, effectively closing large parts of the non-prime market.

 The macroeconomic picture supports ongoing demand for non-prime credit:

-• The Office of Budget Responsibility expects 2022-23 to see the biggest fall in real household disposable income – which it regards as a good proxy for standard of living – since records began over 50 years ago.
+– The Office of Budget Responsibility expects negligible growth in real household disposable income – which it regards as a good proxy for standard of living.

-• Forecasts are for unemployment to remain at similar levels with significant under-employment (those in work who want to work more hours than they currently do).
+– Forecasts are for unemployment to increase in 2024 to more than 1.5m people, with under-employment (those in work who want to work more hours than they currently do) also increasing, to over 2.5m.

 However the market is largely constrained by supply.

-Our market forecast scenario envisages instalment loans and motor finance to account for most of the overall growth in the non-prime market with some recovery in other segments including guarantor and rent-to-own.
+Our market forecast scenario envisages credit cards, instalment loans and motor finance accounting for most of the overall growth in the non-prime market with pawn broking also performing well.

 Other factors which have influenced the growth of the market, and which are analysed in the report, include: